drone-comp/drone-comp.ita.br/content/admission/admission.md

 The selection of candidates is based on the analysis of the documentation presented by the candidate, on the candidate's performance in the tests described above and the interview.

 # 10. Disclosure of results
-The list of candidates registered and approved in the selection process will be published on the [UNIFESP website (link is external)].Enrollment dates are defined in the graduate calendar.
+The list of candidates registered and approved in the selection process will be published on the **UNIFESP website** (colocar o link).Enrollment dates are defined in the graduate calendar.

 # 11. Certificate of English Proficiency for Doctoral Candidates